veronicaerb/veronicaerb.github.io/_drafts/a-noun-is-a-noun-unless-it-is-a-verb.md

 Two days ago, I received an analytics newsletter with the following headline: "Nielsen documents shift in time toward digital video and game consoles.”

-Each time my eyes happened upon the headline over over the last couple days, I didn’t decode it and then went back to something else.
+When I looked at the sentence, I kept reading "shift” as the verb and “Nielsen documents” as the noun.

 <!-- continue -->

-When I did look at the sentence, I kept reading "shift” as the verb and “Nielsen documents” as the noun.

 That way of reading the sentence just didn’t work.
 What do you mean, the documents are shifting in time?
 Are we talking sci-fi here?
 And what does that have to do with video games?
-(Other than the truth that some video games include time shifts.)
+(That is, other than the truth that some video games include time shifts.)

 That unconscious confusion kept me from digging into the newsletter.
 Though the questions I listed above were happening in my brain, they weren’t happening consciously.

+Each time my eyes happened upon the headline over over the last couple days, I didn’t decode it and then went back to something else.

 ## The sudden decoding